 We usually have 2 types of need: office work and field work.

-Office work generally involves website and social-media maintenance, RU-EN-DE-TR translations, organasing events, etc.
+We won't take any office workaways until October.
+Office work generally involves website and social-media maintenance, RU-EN-DE-TR translations, organising events, etc.

 Our office is in the centre of Antalya, close to the old town (Kaleiçi) where there are shops, museums, swimming areas, places to eat and drink, etc. We have a room for 2 people inside the office with bathroom, kitchen, etc. and a garden.